 Why should you get the Citi Custom Cash?

-The Citi Custom Cash is a fairly basic card, meaning it doesn’t offer a wealth of perks.
-You can set up automatic alerts if you’re getting too close to your spending limit, and the card does offer access to the Citi Mobile App.
+The Citi Custom Cash is a fairly basic rewards card, meaning it doesn’t offer a wealth of benefits.
+You can set up automatic alerts if you’re getting too close to your spending limit, and the card does offer access to the Citi mobile app.
 It also lets you choose your own payment date.
-Other perks include identity theft protection, fraud warnings and free access to your FICO credit score.
+Other perks include identity theft protection, $0 fraud liability, access to Citi Entertainment and free access to your FICO credit score.

 Recommended credit score